Kosmik Kitchen by Chris Green

 ‘I think there’s been a bit of a rift, young Leo,’ Grandfather Too had told him.
 ‘Tread carefully.’

-He caught up with his father, drowning his sorrows in a pub called The Black Hole.
-Over a pint and chaser, followed by a chaser and chaser, Dave Too told him that he and Vashka had separated, but that it didn’t matter because he was not their son anyway.
+He caught up with his father, drowning his sorrows in the pub.
+Over a pint and chaser, followed by a chaser and chaser, Dave Too told him that he and Varushka had separated, but that it didn’t matter because he was not their son anyway.
 They had he said been meaning to tell him for years, but there was never seemed to be a right time to break the news.
-From the angry exchanges that ensued and a bitter reunion with a tearful Vashka later the same day in The Blind Monkey, Leo was only able to deduce that their breakup may have had something to do with an unexpected visit from Dave (One).
+From the angry exchanges that ensued and a bitter reunion with a tearful Varushka later the same day in another pub, Leo was only able to deduce that their breakup may have had something to do with an unexpected visit from Dave (One).
 With oceans of alcohol by now washing through his brain, he was unable to establish exactly what the connection was, or what had happened, or who was to blame.
-He left with the profound feeling of betrayal and abandonment, and the conclusion that both ‘parents’ were selfish and remorseless.
+He left with the profound feeling of betrayal and abandonment, and the conclusion that both parents were selfish and remorseless.
 The cold light of day only served to strengthen his feeling of detachment and he has had no contact with either of them since.

 Leo pours another glass of Belgian cider and picks up a half smoked joint from the ashtray and lights it.
 The television is on in the background.
 It is the World Cup.
 England are playing Sweden, but Leo is not really paying much attention.
 It will probably be a nil-nil draw, he thinks.
 It often is in these big games where there are high expectations.
 He shares a house with three other students, but they are in the Union bar.
 It is nearly the end of term and they are all getting ready to go home for the summer.
 Leo, having no family home to go back to, thinks he may stay on for a few more weeks.

-Leo has also had little success in tracing his real father, the only clue to his identity coming from a newspaper report in the archives of the North Devon Gazette and Advertiser, dated September 1984, about a Mark Friday and a Nuala du Maurier winning a karaoke competition in Ilfracombe sponsored by Venus Fashions singing It Takes Two.
+Leo has also had little success in tracing his real father, the only clue to his identity coming from a newspaper report in the archives of the North Devon Gazette and Advertiser, dated September 1984, about a Mark Friday and a Stacey Looker winning a karaoke competition in Ilfracombe sponsored by Luna Fashions singing It Takes Two.
 Given that he was born in April 1985, this would have been the early months of his mother’s pregnancy.
-The fact that Nuala and Mark were at the seaside together, in a particularly low-key resort, suggests to Leo that they must have been very close and that Mark Friday might, therefore, be his father.
+The fact that Stacey and Mark were at the seaside together, in a particularly low-key resort, suggests to Leo that they must have been very close and that Mark Friday might, therefore, be his father.